ClemTheAlien/nixos_config/README.md

 Music for Video is from https://pixabay.com/music/beats-dreamy-lofi-music-no-copyright-375783/ and the screenshot is from the game ENA: Dream BBQ

-> **Look in `assets` folder for more screenshots**
-## Warnings
-- I omitted my Timezone and Hostname in the config so make sure to edit that
-- I have Unfree Packages enabled
-- I am on the 25.05 version of NixOS (Warbler)
-- I use ZSH instead of BASH and I use the autosuggestion and syntax higlighting plugins, in which I git clone to .zsh

-> **Use my install script or follow the Instructions.md.
+> **Use my install script.
 Remeber to start the script on a fresh NixOS install then rebuild boot and switch**

 ## Flatpaks I Use
 - Steam